-For additional information on the Ohio Board of Regents, State Grants and Scholarships, please visit http://regents.ohio.gov/sgs/ocog/.
+For additional information on the Ohio Department of Higher Education, State Grants and Scholarships, please visit https://ohiohighered.org/ocog.

 Federal Pell Grant Lifetime Eligibility

-Beginning in Fall 2012, students are now limited to 12 semesters (or 600%) of Federal Pell Grant eligibility during their lifetime.
-This change affects all students regardless of when or where they received their first Federal Pell Grant.
+Students are limited to 12 semesters (or 600%) of Federal Pell Grant eligibility during their lifetime.
+This policy affects all students regardless of when or where they received their first Federal Pell Grant.

 How Do You Know If This Affects You?